veda2wratha/Android-Interview-Quetions/README.md

   > 3 types of services available in android 1.
 Foreground Services 2.
 Background Services 3.
 Bound servicess [Leaner more](https://www.geeksforgeeks.org/services-in-android-with-example/)
 - To load images what permissions we required?
   > We need internet permission to load images.
-- What is synchronised and parcelable?
+- What is Serializable and parcelable?
   >[learn more](https://proandroiddev.com/serializable-or-parcelable-why-and-which-one-17b274f3d3bb)
 - What is syncronization?
   > Synchronization in java is the capability to control the access of multiple threads to any shared resource.
 In the Multithreading concept, multiple threads try to access the shared resources at a time to produce inconsistent results.
 The synchronization is necessary for reliable communication between threads.